dylankiss/odoo-dev/README.md

 4. Create a symlink to each single-branch repository in each branch directory, since they all use the same `master` branch of these repositories.

 5. Copy the [`pyproject.toml`](multiverse-config/pyproject.toml) file into each branch folder to have the right Ruff configuration.

+6. Set up a Python virtual environment (`venv`) in the `.venv` folder and install all required dependencies.
+   (You can use this environment from the branch's directory using `source .venv/bin/activate`.)

+7. Set up Javascript tooling for the `odoo` and `enterprise` repositories using the `web` addon's `tooling` directory.

 After that is done, your directory structure should look a bit like this: